sanalzio/FireScript/docs/doc.md

 ```

 ### style
-Changes the style of the firescript tag it is within.
+Changes the style of the zioscript tag it is within.
 ```
 style color #E16D75
 ```